What makes Baptists Baptist? John Tucker traces the Baptist vision of church and its value for ministry and mission today.

 Dr John Tucker is Principal of Carey Baptist College.
 He lectures in Christian history and preaching.

-Scripture quotations unless otherwise specified: Scripture quotations are from New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
+Scripture: Unless otherwise specified Scripture quotations are from New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.